Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 Yay, compression!

-We now have the capability to compress data both *in-memory* and *on-disk*; this capability will serve us well in the future as we tackle online learning.
+**Takeaway:** we now have the capability to compress data both *in-memory* and *on-disk*; this capability will serve us well in the future as we tackle online learning.

 # Machine Learning
 In my previous post I indicated that sparse matrix implementations can dramatically speed up machine learning algorithms.
 If you read that post you may have noticed that I created dummy data to test my hypothesis.
-Now that we have Dota2 data, this is the perfect opportunity to see if my logic holds up on real-world data.
+Now that we have Dota2 data, real-world data, this is the perfect opportunity to see if my logic holds up.

 ### BernoulliNB
 ```